 Disruptive Tech: The New Bluetooth Music Experience

 Disruptive technology.
-Here onboard your boat there’s a new way to listen to your favorite music, to record, save and watch videos, and to power up your portable electronic devices—all without drilling a single hole in your cockpit or installing wiring behind a circuit breaker panel.
-It’s the new world of wireless devices, bringing simple and inexpensive technology to your life on the water.
+Listen to your favorite music; record, save and watch videos; and power up your portable electronic devices—all without drilling a single hole in your cockpit or installing wiring behind a circuit breaker panel.
+Wireless devices bring simple and inexpensive technology to your life on the water.

 Bluetooth portable replaces hard-wired stereo